GROTON -- Meet 11 seniors, the top 5 percent of their graduating class from Groton-Dunstable Regional High School:

 Emma Ordermann, salutatorian

 "I moved to Groton when I was 8 years old, after having lived in Tylers Green England for five years.
 I run Cross Country in the fall and play Varsity Lacrosse team in the Spring.
-I also enjoy rollerblading, recreational basketball, cross-country skiing, snowshoeing and hiking.
-My favorite subjects are environmental science, biology and calculus.
-Next year I will be taking a gap year and fulfilling my dream of thru-hiking the Appalachian Trail."

 "I have spent most of my extracurricular time at GD participating in the music program and Drama Guild.
 I was thrilled to be chosen for Chamber for my junior year and had the most amazing opportunity to perform during the London Olympics in summer 2012.
 I will be enrolling in Northeastern University in the fall, majoring in Chemistry and where I hope to continue singing and acting.
 I hope to study abroad and be part of the co-op program at the university."